vortex-music/types/README.md

 2. Add the new submodule to `package.json`
 3. Update Types Version in `package.json`
 4. Build the types using `npx tsc`
-5. Publish as per `npm` publishing guidelines.
+5. Publish as per `npm` publishing guidelines

 ## For Consumers
 The library is used to obtain Vortex Music types while developing plugins and integrations for the app.